This page is also available in: Italian Portuguese (Portugal)

 They represent the interaction between hidden inner parts.
 These parts are hard to access and describe.

 We call these hidden parts “forces”.
 They are collections of thoughts, emotions, and physical tensions that behave mechanically.
 Over time, they become stronger and more resistant to our control, gaining increasing autonomy.
 Only when we perceive these forces within can we manage them.
+Painting the inner world shows how the inner forces work.

 Inner World: Who Manages Whom?